334 Amsterdam Ave at West 76th St

 — Anshu Jain, Co-Chief Executive Officer, Deutsche Bank

 Anshu Jain, Co-Chief Executive Officer, Deutsche Bank, former New York City Mayor Michael Bloomberg, and Jacques Brand, Chief Executive Officer of North America, Deutsche Bank

 6:30 – 8:30 pm

 Light Refreshments will be served

-Join us for a private, after-hours networking reception and exhibition viewing of Helena Rubinstein: Beauty Is Power and From the Margins: Lee Krasner and Norman Lewis, 1945 – 1952 at a VIP event – exclusively for employees of our Corporate Members.
+Join us for a private, after-hours networking reception and exhibition viewing of The Power of Pictures: Early Soviety Photography, Early Soviet Film and Unorthodox at a VIP event – exclusively for employees of our Corporate Members.

 It’s a question charged with meaning, and one we all ask ourselves in life.
 In 1944, when Frieda Schiff Warburg donated the Warburg family home to the Jewish Museum, she made an extraordinary gift to the Jewish community, as well as to the cultural landscape of New York City.
 With her generous bequest, she created a legacy that remains present and tangible today.

 Over the years, many more individuals have strengthened the Jewish Museum with their own bequests, large and small, and all greatly appreciated.
 Planned gifts, such as these, help ensure that the Museum will continue to be one of the world’s preeminent centers of art and Jewish culture.
 We hope that you consider creating a lasting legacy of your own by including the Jewish Museum in your estate plans.

 The Jewish Museum’s esteemed Warburg Society honors those individuals who have created a lasting legacy by including the Jewish Museum in their estate plans.
 Members of The Warburg Society enjoy benefits including: